 Jacob Benckes (1637-1677)

 The other portrait (see image above) is the one you can find in the Met.
-It's the portrait of the untold naval hero Jacob Benckes, often written as Binckes or Binkes, from the village of Koudum in province Friesland.
-We will elaborate on his history since it's typical for the question of the post how Frisians always seem to succeed in not getting the credit.
+It's the portrait of the untold naval hero Jacob Benckes, often written as Binckes or Binkes, from the village of Koudum in the province of Friesland.
+We will elaborate on his history since it's typical for the question of the blog post how Frisians always seem to succeed in not getting the credit.

 Young Benckes was a seafarer and merchant in wood which he imported from Norway.
 Traditionally, the towns in the southwest of the province of Friesland traded a lot with Norway.
-His naval career at the Admiralty of Amsterdam started in 1660, among other things, with operations to escort merchant convoys to Norway and secure the river Elbe in the interest of Dutch merchant vessels.
+His naval career at the Admiralty of Amsterdam started in 1660, among other things, with operations to escort merchant convoys to Norway and secure the River Elbe in the interest of Dutch merchant vessels.

 Captain Benckes was also very active in the heroic Raid on the Medway in June 1667.
 His frigate, the Essen, which carried fifty stukken 'cannons' and twenty-five marines, was part of the strike force on the river.
 The Marine Corps of the Republic was the first corps in history specialized in amphibious operations.
 It was one of England's biggest military humiliations ever.
-Other prestigious Frisian naval officers who took part in the raid were: Enno Doedes Star from the village of Osterhusen (county of Ostfriesland), Volckert Schram from the town of Enkhuizen (region of Westfriesland), Jan Corneliszoon Meppel from the town of Hoorn (region of Westfriesland), and Hans Willem van Aylva from the village of Holwerd (province of Friesland).
+Other prestigious Frisian naval officers who took part in the raid were: Enno Doedes Star from the village of Osterhusen (county of Ostfriesland), Volckert Schram from the town of Enkhuizen (region of Westfriesland), Jan Corneliszoon Meppel from the town of Hoorn (region of Westfriesland), and Hans Willem van Aylva from the village of Holwerd (the province of Friesland).
 These are world-famous names, of course...
 No credits earned.

 The Raid on the Medway was part of a daring strategy of the powerful regents, and brothers, Johan and Cornelis de Witt.
 A strategy to obtain the strongest position at the peace negotiations table in the town of Breda, which had been going on for some time.
 The English had tried to do the same earlier by raiding the Frisian Wadden Sea island Terschelling on August 20, 1666.
 Alpha dog and a beta dog, but this time the Dutch won.